 The other neighborhood is a bustling town with lots of local businesses.
 There’s a drugstore, a supermarket, a couple of bookstores, a repair shop, and a big variety store, all within easy walking distance.
 Which neighborhood would you choose?

 If you’re like most Americans, the second neighborhood sounds more appealing to you.
 In a recent survey by the American Planning Association, when people were asked what made an ideal community, the top answer was having locally owned businesses nearby.

 When you have shopping to do, it’s tempting to take the easy route and head down to the mall – or easier still, just browse Amazon.com.
-Major chain stores and Internet retailers offer a huge selection, plus the convenience of one-stop shopping.
-On top of that, their prices often beat the local stores.
+But keeping your dollars in your hometown has other advantages.
+Here are just several of the many benefits you can reap by shopping locally: